(Set This) World Ablaze

-(Set This) World Ablaze is the first live album by American metalcore band Killswitch Engage.
-The DVD is of a live show that was taped at The Palladium in Worcester, Massachusetts, United States, on July 25, 2005.
+(Set This) World Ablaze is the first live album by the American metalcore band Killswitch Engage.
+The DVD is of a live show that was taped at The Palladium in Worcester, Massachusetts on July 25, 2005.
 It includes live tracks from Killswitch Engage, Alive or Just Breathing and The End of Heartache.
 Set This World Ablaze is the only Killswitch Engage media to have a Parental Advisory logo.

 On August 4, 2006, (Set This) World Ablaze has been certified gold by the Recording Industry Association of America (RIAA).